tfkq/Pico-Macropad/ReadMe.md

 ### AutoHotKey-Script

 At first I wanted to create every shortcut inside the C++-program.
 However, I wanted to build a [Config-Creator](https://github.com/zauberwild/Pico-Macropad-Config-Creator) to create the shortcuts with a GUI.
-This means, that the Pico will send a generic shortcut (`F24` + something), which will be ctched by an AHK-script.
+This means, that the Pico will send a generic shortcut (`F24` + something), which will be catched by an AHK-script.
 Finally, the script will perform all the tasks.

 ### Config Creation